What if I told you, the time you spend practicing guitar, is probably way less effective than it could be?

 Applying the Pareto principle to practicing guitar

-To demonstrate how this is done I’m going to examine my own guitar practicing, during a period in my life when I thought that a lot of practicing alone was enough to become a successful musician.
+To demonstrate how this is done I’m going to examine my own guitar practicing, during a period in my life when I thought that a lot of practicing alone was enough to become a successful musician, without giving any importance to that guitar practicing being effective.

 Note that the percentages used in these examples are somewhat arbitrary and may not even add up.
 I’m using them to highlight how efficient, or inefficient, that particular item I was practicing, was in contributing to my progress.

-Though, back then I did practice some things than don’t fall under any of these categories, for the purposes of this article I’ll strip my practicing down to the following five items:
+Though, back then I did practice some things that don’t fall under any of these categories, for the purposes of this article I’ll strip my practicing down to the following five items:

 - Finger exercises (with pick or legato)